danjiang/mango/_posts/2020-02-10-beginning-opengl-for-ios-vertex-shader-pipeline.md

     &vertices) // 通过指针传递数据
 {% endhighlight %}

-> `void VertexAttribPointer(uint index, int size, enum type,
+> *void VertexAttribPointer(uint index, int size, enum type,
-> boolean normalized, sizei stride, const void *pointer);`
+> boolean normalized, sizei stride, const void *pointer);*
 >
 > Vertex data may be sourced from arrays that are stored in application memory (via a pointer) or faster GPU memory (in a buffer object).
 >
 > If an ARRAY_BUFFER is bound, the attribute will be read from the bound buffer, and pointer is treated as an offset within the buffer.
 >
-> Quote from OpenGL ES 2.0 Quick Reference Card
+> ---- Quote from OpenGL ES 2.0 Quick Reference Card